wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Custom Telemetry

 This module adds custom attributes to the OpenTelemetry span for each gateway request.
+Data can come from the request, the gateway configuration, or external sources.

 ```go
 type MyModule struct{}